MRTarmak/JavaZoo/README.md

 # JavaZoo
 Software Construction course first mini-homework.
 ## Branches
-  * main - there will be a complete program, tested and approved via pull-request(s).
+  * main - there is where all the development will be held.
-  * develop - there is where all the development will be held.
+  * complete - there will be a complete program, tested and approved via pull-request(s).